Film2549/Data-Analysis-of-a-Simulated-Marketing-Business-Case-Using-Python-SQL-and-Power-BI/README.md

 - customer_journey - Data of every Jouney recorded by their CustomerID, ProductID, action such as View and Click etc.
 - customer_reviews - Every review recorded and their reviewText.
 - engagement_data - Data of every engagement relate to their ContentType.
+- geography - GeographyID reference for mapping countries to their capital cities.

 ## Query Data Using SQL

+Open and connect to my local database on my computer using Microsoft SQL Server Management Studio, then restore the `.bak` file and have database named PortfolioProject_MarketingAnalytics.
+Write an SQL statement for each table based on requirements.
+Below is a summary of the work I have completed.

 ![image](https://github.com/user-attachments/assets/2055b705-376b-4276-9d3a-ee02600c2a36)

+- customers : Query to join dim_customers with dim_geography to enrich customer data with geographic information.
+The new table is *dim_customers*.
+- products : Query to categoriz products based on their price.
+The new table is *dim_products*.
+-